DavidBustamanteL/-InferenceOrderings/README.md

 - $C \succ A \sim B$
 - $C \succ A \succ B$
 - $C \succ B \succ A$
--

 The encoding logic works as follows:

 - Candidates tied at the same rank are joined with $\sim$.
 - The preferences of a candidate over another one are joined with $\succ$.

-Each respondent, therefore, contributes exactly one ordering string.
+For every respondent, the reported ranking is mapped to exactly one canonical ordering string.

 ## 3. Frequency Vector Construction ```(make_vec13)```